- EFI controlled, variable injection

 EFI controlled variable injection

 Extremely easy to set up and dial in - the software creates a delivery map based on boost and/or EFI signal from just a few easy to set points you punch in from the drivers seat.
 The LCD Screen displays boost pressure, fuel injector duty cycle, as well as water-methanol injection percent.
 Quick, easy, positive adjustments are made with 2 push buttons.
 Low profile design allows for easy-to-view and discrete mounting.
+Note: The EFI-Systen can´t be used in direct injected engines.

 - High Pressure Diaphragm Pump 300+ PSI